programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 # Applying Sentiment Analysis to the Correspondence E-mail Corpus

 <div class="alert alert-warning">
  For the following steps, you will need to download a local copy of the Enron e-mail corpus.
-For now, you can download <a href=”https://www.cs.cmu.edu/~./enron/enron_mail_20150507.tgz”>this archived version from Carnegie Melon University. (~2 GB)</a> I am working on creating a smaller .zip with a subset of the data to permanently host on PH that will be closer to 300-400MB.
+For now, you can download [an archived version](https://www.cs.cmu.edu/~./enron/enron_mail_20150507.tgz "Direct link to .tgz archived file of complete Enron email corpus") from Carnegie Melon University. (~2 GB) I am working on creating a smaller .zip with a subset of the data to permanently host on PH that will be closer to 300-400MB.
 </div>

 Setting the scope of sentiment analysis helps us think through what is important about these e-mails -- is is the structure and dynamics within e-mails?
 Evidence of rare instances of extreme negativity (or positivity)?
 Or the overall emotional impression of the e-mail?